gaehlerm/SoftwareEngineering/README.md

 // I think I have to rework this text here.
 Maybe I should move it into the architecture chapter?

 In your code you will also have different levels of abstraction.
 The upper levels always depend on the layer itself and on lower layers.
 The code in a layer never depends on higher, but only on lower levels.
 The code can be divided into different layers.
 I personally like to break it up into 5 layers.
 Though it has to be remarked, that this is by far not the only way to sort the code.
-There are many different ways to do it.
-It can also be separated in onion layers.
-If you like this approach better, you can find a detailed explanation in [Clean Architecture].
+There are many different ways to do it and also the number of levels depends on the problem to be solved.

 //create a Figure with levels of abstraction.
 Levels (bottom to top): Infrastructure – Domain level – application layer – API – acceptance tests/GUI.
 See DDD p.68 what the layers are used for there.

 No matter if you are looking at horizontal layers as done here, or at onion layers, there is always one rule: dependencies go only downward or inward.
-The higher levels always depend on the lower levels, but never on higher levels.
+The high levels always depend on the low levels, but never on higher levels.
 This is the whole magic: my text processing software depends on the OS, but the OS doesn't need to know anything about the text processing software because it's on a higher level.

 Furthermore, the dependencies should always be only one level deep.
 Even if some dependency is seemingly not depending on an intermediate level, it should still be routed through this level.
 This is important in order to decouple the code.
-For example a database access should always be redirected through the infrastructure layer and never be handled directly to the domain layer.
+For example a database access should always be redirected through the infrastructure layer and never be handed directly to the domain layer.
 You should only bypass levels of abstraction if it's absolutely inevitable, for example because of performance reasons.
 But this should be the exception rather than the rule.

 ### Example of layered code